 The bug, finally

 After all those details and diversions, let's go back to the fix for GHC bug #5558.
-The action is mostly in rts/sm/Storage.c
+The action is mostly in rts/sm/Storage.c.
+This file is part of GHC's storage manager, which provides services such as garbage collection.

 Recall that our problematic code looked like this: